-The urban university Board of Directors recently conducted strategic planning to identify our organizational priorities for 2014-2016 that would support our overall goal of expanding our impact on single moms living in poverty in the East Bay community.
-Our 2014 – 2016 strategic priorities include:
+The urban university Board of Directors recently conducted strategic planning to identify organizational priorities for 2017-2018 that would support our overall goal of expanding our impact on single moms living in poverty in the East Bay community.
+Our 2017-2018 strategic priorities include:

-- Launching a sister urban furniture warehouse to support the expansion of the Single Moms at Work program, and
+- Scaling the urban furniture & boutique social enterprise to support the expansion of the Single Moms at Work program, and

 We will continue to work to improve the socioeconomic status of impoverished individuals through entrepreneurial pathways and enterprises.
-Beyond 2016, we aspire to create, in addition to our existing retail establishments, multiple transitional employment platforms for single parents (e.g., urban childcare, urban administrative services agency, urban hospitality center).
+Beyond 2018, we aspire to create, in addition to our existing retail establishments, multiple transitional employment enterprise to offer employment to single parents.
 We are striving towards becoming a fully financially self-sustaining nonprofit organization as we create jobs for the community.